 Exploring the Bridle Track in Mount Aspiring National Park

-The Bridle Track, nestled in Mount Aspiring National Park, offers a scenic journey along the Makarora River.
+The Bridle Track on State Highway 6 in Mount Aspiring National Park provides a scenic walk along the Makarora River and its headwaters at Haast Pass.
 This historic trail, once part of the pre-road route connecting Haast on the West Coast to Hāwea and Wānaka, provides a captivating 90-minute walk each way.
-A highlight of this track is the opportunity to glimpse the 90-metre-high Stewart Falls early in the walk, making it a rewarding experience for nature enthusiasts.
+It includes a glimpse of the 90-metre-high Stewart Falls early in the walk.

 Track Features and Scenery